EISTW/OpenLdocs/docs/documentation/guides/webstudio_user_guide.md

 | a1        | a1            | Administrators       |
 | admin     | admin         | Administrators       |

 On the first start of OpenL Studio in the multi user mode, users with administrator permissions are defined in the installation wizard, **Configure initial users** section, **Administrators** field.
-Administrators password is set equal to their username and can be changed later as necessary.
+Administrators' password is set equal to their username and can be changed later as necessary.
+List of Adminstrators can be updated later on the **Security** tab.
 Administrators can then create new users or update existing users in OpenL Studio as needed.
 For information about the permissions of the groups, refer to [Managing Groups](#managing-groups).

 The following topics are included in this section: